PointCloudLibrary/pcl/doc/tutorials/content/planar_segmentation.rst

      if (inliers.indices.size () == 0)
      {
-       ROS_ERROR ("Could not estimate a planar model for the given dataset.");
+       PCL_ERROR ("Could not estimate a planar model for the given dataset.");
        return (-1);
      }